-Testifying can mean dying for the faith like St. Maximilian Kolbe or it can mean giving everything completely during your life, like Blessed Mother Teresa of Calcutta.
-Both ways are extremely powerful (but not easy)!
+Testifying can mean dying for the faith like St. Maximilian Kolbe or it can mean giving everything completely during your life, like St. Mother Teresa of Calcutta.
+Both forms of witness are extremely powerful (but not easy)!

 Beloved, we do not think of a martyr simply as a good Christian who has been killed because he is a Christian: for that would be solely to mourn.
 We do not think of him simply as a good Christian who has been elevated to the company of the Saints: for that would be simply to rejoice: and neither our mourning nor our rejoicing is as the world’s is.
 A Christian martyrdom is no accident.
 Saints are not made by accident.
 Still less is a Christian martyrdom the effect of a man’s will to become a Saint, as a man by willing and contriving may become a ruler of men.
 Ambition fortifies the will of man to become ruler over other men: it operates with deception, cajolery, and violence, it is the action of impurity upon impurity.
 Not so in Heaven.
 A martyr, a saint, is always made by the design of God, for His love of men, to warn them and to lead them, to bring them back to His ways.
 A martyrdom is never the design of man; for the true martyr is he who has become the instrument of God, who has lost his will in the will of God, not lost it but found it, for he has found freedom in submission to God.
 The martyr no longer desires anything for himself, not even the glory of martyrdom.
 So thus as on earth the Church mourns and rejoices at once, in a fashion that the world cannot understand; so in Heaven the Saints are most high, having made themselves most low, seeing themselves not as we see them, but in the light of the Godhead from which they draw their being. – T.S.
 Eliot, from the Archbishop’s Sermon on Christmas Morning, Murder in the Cathedral